-Easy Grape Jam is the easiest grape jam recipe you’ll find – no peeling grapes here and no added pectin!
-With a taste that’s out of this world, this really is a jam recipe you have to try!
+Easy Grape Jam is the easiest grape jam recipe – no peeling grapes here and no added pectin!
+With a taste out of this world, this is a jam recipe you must try!

 I can’t tell you how excited I am about this Easy Grape Jam recipe that I developed this week.